NIWOT'S CHALLENGE

 APPLY FOR AN ADVENTURE

-Applications will be accepted starting at Midnight on Monday, January 15th thru 11:59:59pm on Wednesday, January 17th.
-Only those who apply during this period are given preference of potential acceptance.
+Applications will be accepted from Midnight on Monday, January 19th, through 11:59:59 p.m. on Wednesday, January 21st.
+Only those who apply during this period are given preference for potential acceptance.
 Applying does not guarantee acceptance into the event.
-HPRS staff reserves the right to accept, or deny, applicants at will.
-No explanation will be given for denied entries, an acceptance email will be sent to those who are selected.
+HPRS staff reserves the right to accept or deny applicants at will.
+No explanation will be given for denied entries; an acceptance email will be sent to those who are selected.

-The field will be selected on Thursday, January 18th and notified ASAP.
+The field will be selected on Thursday, January 22nd, and you will be notified ASAP.

 HOW ARE APPLICANTS DIVIDED/SELECTED: